 Rheumatoid Arthritis Of The Hand

 Rheumatoid arthritis of the hand is a disease that results in the swelling of the joint lining.
 The disease invades the surrounding tissues and produces a chemical that destroys the joint surface.
-The main symptoms are deformities in the hand and pain that gets worse over time.
+The main symptoms are deformities in the hand and pain that gets worse over time or they may require arthritis surgery.

-Depending on the severity of your rheumatoid arthritis, either a non-surgical or surgical treatment plan is recommended.
+Depending on the severity of your rheumatoid arthritis, either a non-surgical or surgical treatment plan is recommended for arthritis surgery.
 If your rheumatoid arthritis is not severe, then your physician will recommend non-surgical treatments.
 Unfortunately, neither treatment type can reverse any damage done to the joint.
 Both of these treatments help reduce symptoms and help you return to your daily routine.

 The bones in your hand include: